Walton Lea Crematorium

 This is to ensure that the content is suitable and free of any potential technical issues.
 A small charge is made for the use of the facility.

-We have a large and wide-ranging catalogue of music [pdf] available to be played at funeral services, however it's possible for families to bring their own music in advance of the funeral.
-Our chapel also houses an organ, which is available for a £25.00 fee for use during funeral services.
+We have a large and wide-ranging catalogue of music [pdf] available for funeral services, however it's possible for families to bring their own music in advance of the funeral.

 Remains won't be given to any other person without your consent in writing.
 If you're coming in person you must bring identification in order to collect remains.